Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Physical model and flow decomposition

-with $k_f$ the forcing wavenumber at which energy or enstrophy is injected with an injection rate $\epsilon_I$ or $\eta_I = k_f^2 \epsilon_I$, respectively.
-The constants are predicted by Kraichnan's \textit{test-field model} (TFM) closure \cite{Kraichnan1971} as $C_E=6.69$ and $C_{\Omega}=2.626$.
-For the coherent structure analysis, we are interested in a decomposition of the kinetic energy spectrum in a form
+with $k_f$ the forcing wavenumber at which energy and enstrophy are injected with an injection rate $\epsilon_I$ or $\eta_I = k_f^2 \epsilon_I$, respectively.
+Here, we are interested in a decomposition of the kinetic energy spectrum as